Welcome to today's edition of the Rush 24-7 podcast.

 Here's the trend.

-Two weeks ago, 47 were in uh percent in favor of it.
+Two weeks ago, 47 were percent in favor of it.

-And uh six weeks ago, 50 percent were in favor.
+And six weeks ago, 50% were in favor.

 That's not the only bad news out there.

-Uh, other Rasmussen news, the question posed to likely voters was whether they favor a single-payer health care system, single-payer euphemism for socialized medicine, and uh that overwhelmingly rejected by the American people in the Rasmussen for.
+Other Ras Musson news, the question posed to likely voters was whether they favor a single-payer health care system, single-payer euphemism for socialized medicine.

-Remember now, Rasmussen does likely voters, not registered, and he does it on the phone.
+Remember, now, Ras Musson does likely voters, not registered, and he does it on the phone.

-Uh, the more Obama shows up, and the more these Democrats do these town halls, the more support for the whole plan plummets.
+The more Obama shows up and the more these Democrats do these town halls, the more support for the whole plan plummets.

-What's really interesting, though, is the uh is the partisan breakdown.
+What's really interesting, though, is the partisan breakdown.

-Which, uh, ladies and gentlemen, explains why when Democrats are out there among friends, like what Obama's talking to the SEIU as a crowd or the AFL CIO, it's why he's totally honest with them.
+Most Democrats, according to Ras Musson, 62% do want single-payer, which, ladies and gentlemen, explains why when Democrats are out there among friends, like when Obama's talking to the SEIU as a crowd or the AFL-CIO, it's why he's totally honest with them.

-Barney Frank saying the same thing, Jan Chikowski of Illinois, a couple of other Democrats.
+Jan Schakowsky of Illinois, a couple of other Democrats.

-Uh but the Democrat audiences live the 62% favorite, which is why Obama can go to these union crowds and open up and be honest about it.
+But the Democrat audiences, 62% favor it, which is why Obama can go to these union crowds and open up and be honest about it.

-Uh when they're among friends, uh, they aren't shy about their attention.
+When they're among friends, they aren't shy about their attention, intention for the government-run option.

-The problem is that Americans who aren't Democrats, according to Rasmussen, overwhelmingly reject socialized medicine.
+The problem is that Americans who aren't Democrats, according to Ras Musson, overwhelmingly reject socialized medicine.

 Get this number.